PhoenixPan/FrontEndDevelopment/concept.md

 2. Messages
 3. URIs
 4. Uniform interface
-5. Stateless: The server does not save any session information.
-If serves keep session info, a request has to be handled by a particular server.
-Without this burden, any server in the cluster can handle this request.
-Now we don't need to worry about the context of the request.
-It dramatically reduces the complexity and improves the efficiency.
+5. Stateless: The server does not keep any session information.
+If serves keep session info, then a request has to be handled by a particular server.
+To achieve, a RESTful request should contain all info that servers might need.
+Without this burden on the server side, any server in the cluster can handle this request.
+Since we no longer need to worry about the context of the request, it dramatically reduces the complexity and improves the efficiency.
 6. Links between resources
 7. Caching